MindorksOpenSource/Kotlin-Flow-Android-Examples/README.md

 * `FlattenConcat` -> Flattens the given flow of flows into a single flow
 * `DistinctUntilChanged` -> suppress duplicate items emitted
 * `FlattenMerge` -> Flattens the given flow of flows into a single flow with alimit on the number of concurrently collected flows.
-* `Limit` -> Flattens the given flow of flows into a single flow with alimit on the number of concurrently collected flows.
 * `Map` ->  Returns a flow containing the results of applying the given condition
 * `Merge` ->  Merges the given flows into a single flow without preserving an order of elements.
 * `OnCompletion` -> Invokes it when the given flow is completed or cancelled